 ASD is a lifelong neurodevelopmental condition that hinders or limits how people behave, communicate and interact with others.
 ASD often appears in early childhood.
 ASD affects people differently, and no two experiences are the same.

 Anyone can be diagnosed with ASD, at any age.
 The core ASD symptoms are typically present in early childhood, but sometimes symptoms are not visible and can be hard to identify.
 Knowing what to look for can help.
-The core symptoms of ASD are:
+The core symptoms of ASD are problems communicating and relating to others and limited and/or repetitive behaviors, interests or activities.

 There is no medical test to detect ASD.
 Doctors rely on screenings and comprehensive evaluations to diagnose ASD.
 These assessments also help to identify if other medical conditions are present.

-A PCM will refer the beneficiary to a specialist to diagnose the condition, if the screening indicates ASD may be a possibility.
-However, they may refer patients for immediate treatment before a confirmed diagnosis.
+A Primary Care Manager (PCM) will refer the beneficiary to a specialist to diagnose the condition, if the screening indicates ASD may be a possibility.
+However, they may refer patients for immediate treatment before a confirmed diagnosis*.
+A non-clinical outreach coordinator can be assigned for up to 180 days to beneficiaries interested in participating in the Autism Care Demonstration (ACD), but who require assistance in meeting the eligibility requirements.

 Comprehensive evaluations are used to identify a beneficiary’s strengths and needs, find the cause of symptoms, and determine an ASD diagnosis.
 The assessments often included are: